 Vice President for Research Discretionary Fund:

-The Vice President for Research maintains a Discretionary Fund to support one-time requests for research-related activities that are not covered by the FRCE program or other ORSP competitions and programs.
+The Vice President for Research and Dean of Graduate Studies maintains a Discretionary Fund to support one-time requests for research-related activities that are not covered by the FRCE program or other ORGS competitions and programs.
 See program guidelines

 for additional details.